 The scores on Domain 5 are derived from the Concluding Observations adopted by the UN Committee on the Rights of the Child (CRC).
 These Concluding Observations finish off the state reporting procedure under the Convention on the Rights of the Child and represent the Committee’s views on the level of realization of children’s rights in a particular country.
 The KidsRights Index reflects the latest Concluding Observations available in the year proceeding the publication of the Index.

-In line with UN Convention on the Rights of the Child, the UN Committee on the Rights of the Child takes into account the development level and/or implementation capacity of those states parties.
+In line with the CRC, the UN Committee on the Rights of the Child (the Committee) takes into account the development level and/or implementation capacity of those State parties.
 The Concluding Observations, and thus also the findings of the KidsRights Index in Domain 5, are therefore relative to the country’s situation.

 Also, the CRC Committee tends to assess a state more strictly over time, for example because previous Concluding Observations were not acted upon.

 In total, the KidsRights Index includes 13 quantitative and 7 qualitative indicators which, insofar as they are available, are systematically and similarly rated for all countries.
 The KidsRights Index also signals whether data are missing.
 These five domains cover as many aspects of children’s rights as possible for which reliable and comparable data is available.
 The KidsRights Index is a combination of quantitative and qualitative indicators that measure quantifiable indicators, the right to education and the right to life, as well as the more qualitative indicators, such as non-discrimination and child participation.

 n total, the KidsRights Index includes 13 quantitative and 7 qualitative indicators which, insofar as they are available, are systematically and similarly rated for all countries.

 - % under 5 year olds suffering from underweight

 - % of population using improved sanitation facilities (urban and rural)